LeF4t1h/my_adhan/README.md

 `sudo systemctl enable adhan.service` to enable a service to run on startup

 `sudo systemctl disable adhan.service` to disable a service to run on startup

+`grep CRON /var/log/syslog` check cron logs if something is not working as aspected